OpenBB-finance/OpenBB/openbb_sdk/README.md

 ### 1. OpenBB Hub

-You can also load your the keys from the OpenBB Hub.
-Get your personal access token at https://my.openbb.co/app/sdk/pat.
+Set your keys at [OpenBB Hub](https://my.openbb.co/app/sdk/api-keys) and get your personal access token from https://my.openbb.co/app/sdk/pat to connect with your account.

 ```python
 >>> from openbb import obb